fpcorso/data-blog/content/python-venv-requirements.md

 ## Using virtual environments

-Now, if you only have one Python project on your computer, this my be fine as-is.
+Now, if you only have one Python project on your computer, this may be fine as-is.
 But, what if you start cloning or creating several projects all with their own `requirements.txt` files?
-You can quickly end up with package versions that are not compatibile with each other.
+You can quickly end up with package versions that are not compatible with each other.

 This is where virtual environments come in.
 You can set up your project to exist within its own environment and packages only installed within that environment.
-Each project will have its own environment and own packages installed within it.
+Each project will have its own environment and its own packages installed within it.

 To create your virtual environment, go into your project and run:

 `python -m venv .venv`

 The last parameter, `.venv`, is the name of the directory to install the virtual environment into.
-You can name this whatever you would like but I like to stick with `.venv` as it's easy to tell what it is and it doesn't conflict with directory names I use with other systems.
+You can name this whatever you would like, but I like to stick with `.venv` as it's easy to tell what it is and it doesn't conflict with directory names I use with other systems.

 Once the command is finished, your virtual environment will be ready.
 Next, you can "activate" it by running the activation script.